 Grow your bakery

 Once the bakery is up and running, you can start thinking about growth.
-We’ve got a few tips to make sure your bakery continues to thrive.
+We’ve got a few tips to make sure it continues to thrive.

 To even out your revenue stream, you might consider diversifying your business.
 Batiste offers catering, for example.
-Her corporate clients keep a steady stream of orders coming through despite the time of year.
-Access your cash flow and see if there is a way to diversify your business.
+Her corporate clients keep a steady stream of orders coming through year round.
 Of course, adding products could increase your expenses and change your workflow, so make sure you weigh all of your options if you plan to branch out.

 2. Hire help